Shalom Buzaglo: Published works

-He is buried in novo cemetery behind the queen mary university.
+He is buried in novo cemetery behind the Queen Mary University of London.

-"These were based mainly on Lurianic Kabbalah, including all the scattered work of Isaac Luria's disciples, which Buzaglo usually copied word for word, occasionally quoting other opinions.
+"[His works] were based mainly on Lurianic Kabbalah, including all the scattered work of Isaac Luria's disciples, which Buzaglo usually copied word for word, occasionally quoting other opinions.
 Although this book does not convey the literal meaning of the Zohar, it has continuing value for scholars."
 Encyclopaedia Judaica.
 Scholem, Bib.
 Kabbalistica, 188:15.
 Vinograd, Amsterdam, 1633.
 Zedner 163.